-A monogram wreath is a wonderful gift for mothers on Mother’s Day, newlyweds, or a first time home owner.
-A monogrammed wreath can add some personalization to the recipient’s front door, while adding some style and charm at the same time.
+A beautiful DIY monogram wreath is a wonderful and easy gift for mothers on Mother’s Day, newlyweds, or a first time home owner.
+A DIY monogrammed wreath can add some personalization to the recipient’s front door, while adding some style and charm at the same time.
 You could buy a wreath such as this, but why not save your money and try crafting your own instead?
 Take a look below at how to make your own monogram wreath using just a few materials.
 You can even add a letter and tie it with a ribbon from the crafts store.

 - ½ yard of scrap fabric of your choice